 How do you use spreadable butter?

-The best way to use spreadable butter is as a spread for toast, bread, or other baked goods.
+The best way to use your homemade spreadable butter is as a spread for toast, bread, or other baked goods.
 However, it can also be used to replace butter or margarine in many recipes in a 1:1 ratio.
-However, don’t try to use spreadable butter in pastry recipes that require chilled butter (like pie dough, biscuits, or scones).
+However, don’t try to use it in pastry recipes that require chilled butter (like pie dough, biscuits, or scones).

 Spreadable Butter Nutrition Notes: